ART for Diffusion Sampling: A Reinforcement Learning Approach to Timestep Schedule: Introduction

 A diffusion model consists of two steps: learn the target score function by training on given samples (pretraining), and generate new samples from the learned model (inference).
-The focus of this paper is on diffusion sampling/inference, where it involves choosing timesteps or time discretization of the learned model.
-Existing work uses either uniform or hand-crafted timesteps \citep{DDIM, song2020score, karras2022elucidating, Chen2023}, lacking a principled framework to schedule timesteps.
+The focus of this paper is on diffusion sampling/inference, where a key numerical choice is the timestep grid used to discretize the learned model.
+Standard samplers often use uniform or hand-crafted timesteps \citep{DDIM, song2020score, karras2022elucidating, Chen2023}, while recent work also studies optimized fixed schedules \citep{sabour2024align}.
 Here our purpose is to provide a control-theoretic framework, which allows strategic and systematic time discretization in diffusion sampling in order to minimize the aggregate error when applying the Euler scheme.
-The main contribution of this paper is as follows: \begin{itemize} \item {\em Methodology}: We propose an optimal control framework -- {\em Adaptive Reparameterized Time} (ART), to schedule timesteps for diffusion sampling.
+The main contribution of this paper is as follows: \begin{itemize} \item {\em Formulation and methodology}: We propose an optimal control framework -- {\em Adaptive Reparameterized Time} (ART), to schedule timesteps for diffusion sampling.
 The idea is to treat the speed of the diffusion sampler as control to reparameterize time and adaptively redistribute computation along the sampling trajectory.
-To solve the ART problem, we propose a continuous-time reinforcement learning (CTRL) approach -- ART-RL, premised upon the recent development in \citet{wang2020reinforcement, jia2021policy, jia2021policypg}. \item {\em Theory}: We provide a rigorous theoretical analysis of the CTRL formulation in the ART setting.
-We show that the optimal ART control coincides with the mean of the optimal randomized Gaussian policy in ART-RL, establishing a precise link between ART and ART-RL.
-Based on this connection, we derive actor–-critic update rules for learning adaptive time schedules. \item {\em Experiments}: Our ART-RL schedule consistently outperforms uniform and EDM schedules \citep{karras2022elucidating} within the official EDM pipeline.
-It improves Fr\'echet Inception Distance (FID) across a broad range of sampling time budgets on CIFAR-10, with particularly strong gains at low budgets.
-Moreover, under the scheduled timesteps for CIFAR-10, the improvement transfers without retraining to other datasets such as AFHQv2, FFHQ, and ImageNet. \end{itemize}
+To solve the ART problem, we propose a continuous-time reinforcement learning (CTRL) approach -- ART-RL, premised upon the recent development in \citet{wang2020reinforcement, jia2021policy, jia2021policypg}. \item {\em Theory}: We establish a two-directional bridge between ART and ART-RL: \emph{sufficiency} shows that the deterministic ART optimum lifts to an optimal Gaussian policy whose mean is exactly the ART control, and \emph{necessity} shows that any optimal Gaussian policy must recover the ART control through its mean.
+This justifies parameterizing the actor as a Gaussian mean and deploying it deterministically with rigorous guarantees, and yields actor--critic updates for learning adaptive time schedules. \item {\em Experiments}: Our ART-RL schedule consistently outperforms Uniform, the DPM-Solver log-SNR grid \citep{lu2022dpm}, and EDM schedules \citep{karras2022elucidating} in a matched CIFAR--10 EDM evaluation.
+It improves FID across a broad range of sampling time budgets, with large gains at low and moderate budgets and a consistent advantage at the largest budget. \item {\em Generalization and amortization}: ART-RL separates offline schedule learning from inference-time sampling.
+After training, the stochastic policy is distilled into a deterministic time-only grid that can be reused as a drop-in schedule across timestep counts and transferred across various datasets without retraining. \end{itemize}